panva/node-oidc-provider/docs/README.md

 ### audiences

 Function used to set an audience to issued Access Tokens.
-The return value should either be falsy use the default audience (client) or an array of string aud values, or a single string aud value.
+The return value should be either:
+ - falsy (no audience, implicitly the client is the only allowed audience of the token)
+ - a single string `aud` value (e.g. Such as the Resource Server indicated by the resource parameter)
+ - array of string `aud` values (it is supported but NOT RECOMMENDED, consider it DEPRECATED)

 _**default value**_: